micrology/prsm/README.md

 When you start the app in your browser, a 'room' is created for you in which to draw your network.
 Then you can add other users to this room to share the work.
 Only those with access to the room can see what is being created.

 ## Examples

 These are a few examples of what you can do with the app:

+The first is a theory of change adapted from an [NPC report](https://www.thinknpc.org/resource-hub/ten-steps/).
 ![NCP Example](./doc/images/NPCexample.png)

+The second is a system map about the enviromental impact of goods transport developed by a small grup of experts working together using the app.
 ![SCandL Example](./doc/images/SCandLexample.png)

+The third is a large network of 736 nodes and about 9000 links representing the team members playing in the 2019 football World Cup.
 ![World Cup 2019 Example](./doc/images/WorldCup2019example.png)

+All the examples can be opened in the app using the files [here](./doc/examples/).

 ## How do you install it?